IEMLdev/ieml-api/README.md

 From there, we have in IEML a bijection between the signifiers and the signified.
 IEML is then a discrete coordinate system of the semantic space.
 The IEML expressions are called Uniform Semantic Locators (USLs).

-IEML is a generative semantic.
+IEML is build from a set of [semantic primes](https://en.wikipedia.org/wiki/Semantic_primes) called the dictionary, and explicit rules of [compositions](https://fr.wikipedia.org/wiki/Combinatoire_s%C3%A9mantique).

+The meaning of the words in the dictionary are conventional but not arbitrary, because they respects a set of constraints:
+ - Each meaning must not already be present in the dictionary, and you can not express this meaning by composition of existing meanings of the dictionary.
+ - The words are defined in systems (paradigms) and a paradigm must be the broadest possible in the concept.
+ - A words defined in a paradigms is build from 3 more abstract words and the words must contains these meanings.

-The meaning of the words in the dictionary are conventional but not arbitrary.
-The meanings that have been chosen respects the paradigmatic relationships defined in the IEML grammar.
-A definition and synonyms in french and english will soon be available for each word.
+All the words have a french and english translation.
+A definition and synonyms in french and english will soon be available.

-The syntax rules defines composition operators.
+The linguist Anna Wierzbicka showed, with her theory [NSM](https://en.wikipedia.org/wiki/Natural_semantic_metalanguage), that we can define any concept described by a proposition in any natural languages with a set of 61 semantic primes, organised in paradigms.

-The semantic of IEML can not be reduced to logic.
+The semantic of IEML is not a logic description, it can not be reduced to a description of a state of the world.
+You can also express

 ## Install